 - Turn the heat on to medium.
 Bring sugar mixture to a rolling boil.
 Do not stir.
 When the mixture turns a light golden amber color, remove the pot from the heat.
 Gradually pour the heavy cream into the syrup.
 Pour very slowly as the whipped cream may boil over.

 - When all the heavy cream has been poured in, return the pot to medium heat.
 Start stirring continuously with a wooden spoon to blend and prevent scorching the pot.
-If some of the sugar syrup has crystallized after adding the heavy cream, do not worry.
+If some of the sugar syrup has seized or crystallized after adding the heavy cream, do not worry.
 At this point, the mixture should be stirred constantly and the crystallized sugar will eventually dissolve and blend a few minutes later to form a smooth sauce.

 - Still on medium heat, add butter and salt.
 Continuously stir to prevent scorching.
 If the sauce tends to bubble over, just remove it from the heat and stir for a few minutes until the bubbles subside.
 Then return the pot to the heat to continue cooking.